 The answer is obvious, but since most companies don’t have visibility into tracking leads through the full funnel, Sales Rep A will continue collecting their bonuses while Sales Rep B might have to look for a new job.

-The only issue is that depending on the length of your businesses sales cycle, this number could take 3, 6, 12+ months to get so by the time you’re measuring it, it’s old data.
-We recommend for companies with sales cycles greater than 9-months to pay closer attention to pipeline generated for a more up-to-date rating on Marketing performance.
+The only issue is that depending on the length of your business sales cycle, this number could take 3, 6, 12+ months to get, so by the time you’re measuring it, it’s old data.
+We recommend that companies with sales cycles greater than 9 months pay closer attention to pipeline generated for a more up-to-date rating on Marketing performance.

-Align Sales and Marketing with sales activity metrics
+Align Sales and Marketing with key performance indicators

 By your SDR team keeping up with those sales activities, you can accurately tell if Marketing’s leads are good or bad with data to back it up – so no more arguing!